feiyang-k/AutoScale/README.md

 - *Open WebText Corpus (OWTC)*: A corpus of English web texts from Reddit posts, available at: https://skylion007.github.io/OpenWebTextCorpus/.
 3 held-out non-training domains used in the evaluation include:
 - *Pubmed*: Features 19,717 diabetes-related publications from the PubMed database, organized into three classes and linked by a network of 44,338 citations, available at: https://www.tensorflow.org/datasets/catalog/scientific_papers
-- *News*: Comprises a significant collection of news articles derived from \texttt{CommonCrawl}, specifically from 5000 news domains indexed by Google News, available at: https://github.com/rowanz/grover/blob/master/realnews/README.md
+- *News*: Comprises a significant collection of news articles derived from *CommonCrawl*, specifically from 5000 news domains indexed by Google News, available at: https://github.com/rowanz/grover/blob/master/realnews/README.md
-- *GitHub*: A curated selection from the \texttt{RedPajama} dataset, this segment includes an array of open-source code projects, available at: https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T
+- *GitHub*: A curated selection from the *RedPajama*} dataset, this segment includes an array of open-source code projects, available at: https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T

 ### Training